SITE INDEX

 hard hat cam WB6YSS

 There are many emergency service applications where the on site commanders must remain in an emergency operations vehicle but would love to see what others are seeing.
 This is especially true when decisions must be made quickly and cannot wait for a voice description or interpretation.
-The Hard Hat Cam is ideal for transmitting to the operations vehicle or to a portable repeater back to an emergency operations center.
+The Hard Hat Cam is ideal for transmitting to the operations vehicle or to a portable repeater back to an emergency operations center to let them see what you see.

 At public service events like races and parades, video of approaching runners, bikes or floats a quarter to a half mile away from the finish, aid station or critical traffic corner can be of great help as an early warning to anticipate traffic volume, physical conditions and other factors.

-This application note describes how to build into a hard hat a 50-100 milliwatt 434 MHz battery operated ATV transmitter and color camera.
+This application note describes how to build into a hard hat a Videolynx 50-100 milliwatt 434 MHz battery operated ATV transmitter and color camera.
 Snow free line of sight DX from the hard hat to a 8 dBd omni or 5 element beam is about 1/2 mile.
-Both the Videolynx ATV transmitter and CG-35a mini color camera are powered by two 9V alkaline batteries in parallel which can give over 10 hours of continuous operation.
+Both the Videolynx 434 ATV transmitter and mini color camera are powered by two 9V alkaline batteries in parallel which can give over 10 hours of continuous operation.
 One should note, however, that drilling any holes in an approved hard hat cancels the OSHA certification, and reduces the amount of impact protection if you will be using it in a dangerous area.
-An alternative would be to package the transmitter in an aluminum box and clip it to the hard hat.
+An alternative would be to package the transmitter and batteries in a belt pouch and run wires to the antenna and camera clipped to the hard hat.
+Best to run the coax and camera cable under your shirt or jacket to prevent them from accidently catching on something.

 I purchased a plastic hard hat at Home Depot because I could not find a metal one.
 Metal would make a much better ground plane, but instead, I glued two 1.5x13 inch strips of aluminum foil in the shape of an X inside the plastic hard hat after drilling.